Overview of the Process

 Basis of Claim (BoC) Description

 The Basis of Claim Form replaces the older “Personal Information Form” (PIF).
-It covers many of the same questions as the PIF, including detailed biographical information.
-It asks questions about the basis of the claim through several questions (rather than asking for a narrative as in the PIF).
+It asks questions about the basis of the claim through several questions.

 |Section 1: Who You Are||In this section you must provide general information about yourself, such as date of birth, sex/gender, nationality, religion and language.|